-We are also offering a Leadership for Sustainability Fellowship program which can be tailored for 1 - 2 years.
-The Fellowship is a non-credit bearing opportunity designed for individuals who are interested in the program, but do not want/need a Masters Degree.
-Please contact Quinn Karley at email@example.com for more information.
+We also offer a Leadership for Sustainability Fellowship program which can be tailored for 1 - 2 years.
+The Fellowship can be credit or non-credit bearing and is designed for individuals who are interested in the program, but do not want/need a Masters Degree.
+Please contact Lauren Akin at firstname.lastname@example.org for more information about the fellowship and fellowship application process (which is different from the grad college application process described below).

 - Complete the Online Graduate College Application (apply for Fall 2020)